Probate Q&A Series

 • Names and addresses of heirs or beneficiaries

-File the petition in the county where the estate is probated.
+File the petition in the county where the estate is being administered.

-3. Provide notice: Serve notice on all interested parties at least 10 days before the hearing, per G.S.
-28A-15-3.
+3. Provide notice: Serve notice on all interested parties as required in the special proceeding.
+G.S.
+28A-15-3 does not itself impose a general 10-day notice requirement for all such hearings.
 Notice may go by mail or personal delivery.

-4. Attend the hearing: At the hearing, the personal representative must present evidence supporting the sale price, bidding process (if public sale), and the reasonableness of carrying costs.
-If no one objects, the clerk will sign an order authorizing sale and cost recovery.
+4. Attend the hearing: At the hearing, the personal representative must present evidence supporting the sale and the reasonableness of carrying costs.
+If the clerk enters an order authorizing the sale, the sale must then be conducted in accordance with the applicable procedures.

-5. Sale and accounting: After the clerk’s order, proceed with listing or auction.
-Once the property sells, the personal representative deducts approved carrying costs and other administration expenses.
-Include these deductions in the final account filed under G.S.
-28A-13-3.
+5. Sale and accounting: After the clerk’s order, proceed with the sale.
+Once the property sells, the personal representative may seek allowance of proper administration expenses in the estate accounting.
+Include these deductions in the final account filed under the applicable estate accounting statutes.

-6. Final distribution: Use net proceeds to pay debts, taxes, and then distribute balance to heirs or beneficiaries according to the will or intestate succession rules (G.S.
-28A-21).
+6. Final distribution: Use net proceeds to pay debts, taxes, and then distribute balance to heirs or beneficiaries according to the will or intestate succession rules.

 Filing this proceeding ensures the court supervises the sale and approves any request to recover carrying costs as part of the estate’s expenses.